 5 Action Steps for Helping Someone in Emotional Pain

-In 2016, suicide claimed the lives of nearly 45,000 people in the United States, according to the Centers for Disease Control and Prevention (CDC).
+In 2018, suicide claimed the lives of more than 48,000 people in the United States, according to the Centers for Disease Control and Prevention (CDC).
 Suicide affects people of all ages, genders, races, and ethnicities.

 Suicide is complicated and tragic, but it can be preventable.
 Knowing the warning signs for suicide and how to get help can help save lives.